MasoniteFramework/docs/the-basics/controllers.md

 ## Introduction

-Controllers are a vital part of Masonite and is mainly what differs it from other Python frameworks that implement the MVC structure differently.
+Controllers are a vital part of Masonite and is mainly what differs it from other Python frameworks which all implement the MVC structure differently.
 Controllers are simply classes with methods.
-These methods take a `self` parameter which is the normal self that Python class methods require.
-Controller methods can be looked at as function based views if you are coming from Django as they are simply methods inside a class and work in similar ways.
+These methods take a `self` parameter which is the normal self that Python methods require.
+Controller methods can be looked at as "function based views" if you are coming from Django as they are simply methods inside a class and work in similar ways.

-Controllers have an added benefit over straight function based views as the developer has access to to a full class they can manipulate however they want.
-In other words, controller methods may utilize class attributes or private methods to break up logic.
+Controllers have an added benefit over straight function based views as the developer has access to a full class they can manipulate however they want.
+In other words, controller methods may utilize class attributes, private methods and class constructors to break up and abstract logic.
 They provide a lot of flexibility.

 ## Creating a Controller